lypan/Movie-Theater-Seating-Homework/README.md

 java -cp build/libs/Walmart-1.0-SNAPSHOT.jar Main
 ```
-##### If you want to add input file and output file
+##### If you want to add input file and output file, put the input file in the `files` directory and add the `inputFileName` and `outputFileName`.
+Output file will be in the `files` directory.

 ```
 gradle clean build

-java -cp build/libs/Walmart-1.0-SNAPSHOT.jar Main --input inputFilePath --output outputFilePath
+java -cp build/libs/Walmart-1.0-SNAPSHOT.jar Main --input inputFileName --output outputFileName
 ```
 ##### For test
 ```
 gradle clean test
 ```
 #### Design Pattern
-Dependency inversion: use interface to delegate work, and high-level class not depends on low-level class directly.
+*Dependency inversion*: use interface to delegate work, and high-level class not depends on low-level class directly.
 So, it is very easy to extend functions in the future.

-Singleton: Use singleton fore better resource management and ensure that only one main service is running for the entire time.
+*Singleton*: Use singleton fore better resource management and ensure that only one main service is running for the entire time.